-Feline miliary dermatitis:
+Feline miliary dermatitis

 Miliary dermatitis (miliary eczema, papula crusting dermatitis or scabby cat disease) isn’t a specific disease but a disease complex.
 It is characterized by a red and crusty rash around the head, neck, and back, often with intense itching.
 There are several causes of miliary dermatitis including flea bite hypersensitivity, Allergies; food intolerance, inhalant allergy, food allergy, bacterial infections, mites, mange, ringworm, yeast infections, immune-mediated diseases, drug hypersensitivity, poor diet and hormonal/endocrine disorder.

-Symptoms include red, crusty bumps, especially around the head, neck, and back
+- Red, crusty bumps, especially around the head, neck, and back

-Mites, mange, fungal or yeast infections: Treat the cause and miliary dermatitis should go away.
+- Mites, mange, fungal or yeast infections: Treat the cause and miliary dermatitis should go away.

-Intestinal parasites: Anti-worming medication.
+- Intestinal parasites: Anti-worming medication.

-Food allergy: A hypoallergenic diet may be tried if parasites, yeast infections, fungal infections etc., are ruled out.
+- Food allergy: A hypoallergenic diet may be tried if parasites, yeast infections, fungal infections etc., are ruled out.

 In addition to the above treatments, supportive care to manage symptoms are necessary.

-Antibiotics for secondary skin infections, if required.
+- Antibiotics for secondary skin infections, if required.

-Shampoos to relieve itching and inflammation.
+- Shampoos to relieve itching and inflammation.

-Other possible treatment options include fatty acids, antihistamines, and corticosteroids.
+- Other possible treatment options include fatty acids, antihistamines, and corticosteroids.

-Insect bite or sting:
+Insect bite or sting